Monthly Archives: July 2017

 For Tolisso, who was close to joining Napoli a year ago, his decision to stay at Les Gones for another season was entirely vindicated, for he played a starring role for OL in a season where they reached the semi finals of the Europa League and finished fourth in Ligue 1.
 In addition, his consistently excellent performances were certainly crucial towards him earning a dream move to Bayern Munich.

 "A year ago, all the conditions weren't right.
 I wasn't ready to leave and I still wanted to play for Olympique Lyonnais.
 This year, I'm ready to take the big step.
 I have had a complete season.
-My individual
+My individual performances were quite promising and I

 26th July 2017.
 By Ryan Baldi.